On this page:

-How is a transaction marked slow, very slow, stall, or error?
+How is a transaction marked slow, very slow, stall or error?

 As soon as a transaction starts, the particular thread representing that transaction is monitored for a stall.
-Every 5 seconds, the in-flight transactions are evaluated to determine if they have met or exceeded the stall threshold.
+Every five seconds, the in-flight transactions are evaluated to determine if they have met or exceeded the stall threshold.

-If a transaction execution finishes before the stall threshold value, the execution time is first compared against the very slow threshold, then the slow threshold threshold, and so on, and marked accordingly.
+If a transaction execution finishes before the stall threshold value, the execution time is first compared against the very slow threshold, then the slow threshold, and so on, and marked accordingly.

 Static and Dynamic Thresholds

 Thresholds can be based on a static value or dynamic value.
-A dynamic threshold is based on performance for a most recent period of time, the previous 2 hours, by default.
+A dynamic threshold is based on performance for a most recent period of time, the previous two hours, by default.
 A dynamic threshold can be specified using either a percentage deviation or a standard deviation measure.

 To understand how a transaction is compared to this moving window, consider a two-hour moving average window from 11:00 AM to 1:00 PM.
 All transactions that come in during 1:00 PM and 1:01 PM are measured against the response time and standard deviation of this window.
 For the next minute, between 1:01 and 1:02 PM, the window moves to 11:01 AM to 1:01 PM.
 The moving average itself is calculated based on the exponential moving average formula.